gnembon/fabric-carpet/README.md

 Cause all carpets are made of fabric?

+# How?
+Hwat?

+Follow instructions for all other fabric mods in https://fabricmc.net/use/ and dump carpet...jar in `mods` folder along with other compatible mods.

 # Carpet Mod Settings
 ## antiCheatDisabled
 Prevents players from rubberbanding when moving too fast